Add distinctive French flavor to soups, roasts, and more with this seasoning blend made popular in the US by Julia Child.

 The long list of unusual ingredients, and by that I mean, ingredients you wouldn’t normally think to pair together, creates a signature, unmistakable flavor.
 You know immediately when you’re enjoying a dish with this seasoning blend.

 Many of the herbs have a licorice base, like basil, fennel, and tarragon, and along with the mint, will permeate up through your nose.
 Some blends also include rosemary, oregano, or bay leaves.
-And then there’s lavender, which I think gives this blend its most recognizable feature.
+And then there’s lavender, which I think gives this blend its most recognizable feature, to some of us, at least.

 Is There Lavender In Herbs De Provence?